CPA Exam Pass Rates | [Updated for 2025]

 • Avoid stacking too many exams late in the year.

-• Don’t be afraid to choose a discipline based on your strengths, not just your job description.
+• Choose a discipline based on your strengths and career goals, not just on your current job description or current pass rates.

 CPA Exam Pass Rates by Section